mdundek/yava/README.md

 ---

-To train your model, you will have to use a the appropriate docker image.
+To train your model, you will have to use the appropriate docker image.
 Please read on for more details.

 ##### Train model for NLU Light